zhandao/zero-rails_openapi/README.md

 ### Trick1 - Write the DSL Somewhere Else

   Does your documentation take too many lines?
-  Do you want to separate documentation from business controller to simplify both?
+  Do you want to separate documentation from controller to simplify both?
   Very easy!
 Just follow

   ```ruby